 If you’re not used to time-blocking, use this One Day Planner Worksheet until you get the hang of it.
 Then find a planner or time management system that allows you to schedule time.

 A regular calendar with no time-blocks is good for a to-do list.
 However, without a way to allocate or schedule your time, it will be difficult to intentionally use the hours God has given you.

-We use the Living Well Planner because it allows us to time-block by the hour.
+We use the better planner because it allows us to time-block by the hour.
 Some prefer an electronic time management system, whatever you choose the principles are the same.

 The point is to just do it.
 You can download this One Day Planner Worksheet from our community library or by completing the form below.

 If you feel overwhelmed or frustrated with life, that’s usually a sign that your priorities are out of order.
 However, you can eliminate overwhelm when you intentionally manage your time, and prioritize tasks.

 Now you might be wondering, what do I do if I seriously can’t take anything off my to do list?
 Well, in those instances we have prayed and asked God to give us a stronger back!

 God will not call you to do something you cannot handle.
 If what He has called you to is overwhelming ask Him for His grace to fulfill His purpose in your life!

 “If you are not in control of your time, then you can’t be in control of your results.” ~ 12 Week Year Brian P Moran & Michael Lennington